Street Road

 it is possible to see our daily actions in the context of global climate change, to better envision our own personal impact on the earth, and to see ourselves as part of a global ecosystem, interconnected across massive distances.

-By sourcing imagery from a broad spectrum of participants we also aim cast a wide net and so gather multiple perspectives, experiences, and understandings of the contemporary moment.
+By sourcing imagery from a broad spectrum of participants we aimed cast a wide net and so gather multiple perspectives, experiences, and understandings of the contemporary moment.

-Collected images are compiled together into a film, slowly fading from one to the next, thus creating human bridges between and across landscapes, both real and implied, and challenging colonialist ideologies to consider a deeper understanding of place-based knowledge.
-What truly is HERE?
+Collected images are compiled together into a film, slowly fading from one to the next, suggesting human bridges between and across landscapes, both real and implied, and challenging colonialist ideologies to consider a deeper understanding of place-based knowledge.
+What truly is 'here'?

 HERE: a place based polar image bridge

-This compilation of images submitted up to March 20, 2025 is being exhibited during the Polar Educators International conference the weekend of March 22-23, 2025, projected on the large screen in the main gathering space.
+This compilation of images submitted to Street Road was exhibited during the Polar Educators International conference the weekend of March 22-23, 2025, projected on the large screen in the main gathering space --

 First, consider: what might you interpret as a polar-connected aspect or moment of your everyday life?
 Then: create a still image of this moment (which could be a place, or an occurrence, or perhaps people or other-than-humans engaged in some activity).
 You might use photography, drawings or collage — whatever means you feel best conveys the connection you are identifying.
 Send us one still image (remembering that all submissions will be collected into a landscape-oriented slideshow).